AjithPanneerselvam/Distributor-Problem/README.md

     D2 CHENNAI-TAMILNADU-INDIA
     ```

-**NOTE**: If you accidentally collapse the input.txt file, sampleInput.pdf file will save you by getting you back to the track.
+**NOTE**: If you accidentally collapse the input.txt file, sampleInput.pdf file will save you by taking you back to the track.

 **NOTE TO THE PROBLEM SETTER**: